José Mota (footballer, born 1964): Primeira return and Aves cup win

 Mota returned to both Portugal and Aves on 24 January 2018, replacing the suspended Lito Vidigal as well as being appointed senior football and youth system coordinator.
 On 18 April, he took the club to its first-ever final of the Taça de Portugal after disposing of lowly Caldas S.C.
 3–1 on aggregate, defeating Sporting CP 2–1 in the decisive match.

 On 16 January 2019, Mota left Aves by mutual consent after their elimination from the quarter-finals of the cup by S.C.
 Braga.
 He returned to the league on 10 March at G.D.
 Chaves on a deal until 2020, and reiterated his commitment to the club after they were relegated on the last day of the season with a 5–2 defeat to C.D.
-Tondela; he managed his 400th game in Portugal's main tier on 21 April, a 2–2 draw against Belenenses SAD.
+Tondela; he managed his 400th game in Portugal's main tier on 21 April, a 2–2 draw against B-SAD.

 On 19 December 2019, with the team in eighth, Mota's contract was terminated and he was replaced by César Peixoto.
 Thirteen months later, he was back at work at 16th-placed Leixões, after over a decade away.

 Mota returned to Paços for a third stint on 18 October 2022, after Peixoto was dismissed with the side 17th and no wins from nine matches.
 He left by mutual consent within two months, having lost all four league games and drawn two of three in the Taça da Liga.

+On 6 February 2023, Mota succeeded Vasco Faísca at S.C.
+Farense.
+He led the team to second place behind Moreirense FC; it was his fifth promotion to the top flight, second only to the ten by Vítor Oliveira, and he renewed his contract for one more year.

+On 24 September 2024, after losing the first six fixtures of the new top-tier season, Mota left by mutual agreement.